 The Sleep Council advises teenagers that these 9 things can help you get through revision weeks: being prepared, sleeping well, eating well, getting physical, prioritising, practising relation, changing your scenery, socialising and positive self-talk.
 We can’t promise you all A*s, but we will do everything we can to give you a productive and confidence-boosting 5 days away.

-We have three fantastic places that we stay in: a modern and spacious converted barn on a working farm in the heart of the Brecon Beacons National Park, an outdoor centre in the Peak District National Park, situated in glorious isolation high above Ladybower Reservoir, with stunning views down and across the valley and our latest centre in The New Forest, with purpose built accommodation near to woods and rivers with excellent spaces for revising.
+We have four fantastic places that we stay in: a modern and spacious converted barn on a working farm in the heart of the Brecon Beacons National Park, an outdoor centre in the Peak District National Park, situated in glorious isolation high above Ladybower Reservoir, with stunning views down and across the valley, a centre in The New Forest, with purpose built accommodation near to woods and rivers with excellent spaces for revising and our latest centre at Bell Heath in a beautiful area of North Worcestershire.
 Sleeping arrangements will be in single sex dorms, all with bedding and towels provided.
 All of our meals are freshly prepared every day and will be eaten together in a comfortable dining room.
 All outdoor equipment will be provided and there is a room for wet and muddy kit.
-Each day will involve a physical activity outside such as mountain biking, climbing, kayaking, trekking and bushcraft skills, a morning or afternoon revision session with one of the teachers and the choice of further quiet revision time in the evening or a shared group activity such a cooking, quiz, games etc… We also often have a talk one of the evenings by a relevant speaker or the local Mountain Rescue Team.
+Each day will involve a physical activity outside such as mountain biking, climbing, kayaking, trekking and bushcraft skills, a morning or afternoon revision session with one of the teachers, masterclasses on specific topics, and the choice of further quiet revision time in the evening or a shared group activity such a cooking, quiz, games.
+The multi-revision course also includes individual support for year 12 students on UCAS/ degree apprenticeships applications plus personal statement advice and individual support for year 13 on the importance of using your time well at university to ensure success in the workplace plus interviewing skills.
+We also often have a talk one of the evenings by a relevant speaker or the local Mountain Rescue Team.

 DATES AND COURSES: